LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 # Why Auto Annotation?

 Image annotation for object detection and segmentation tasks is a crucial step in the computer vision pipeline, as accurate image annotations are directly linked to the final performance of any machine learning model.
 Moreover, it is often the most time-intensive task within the workflow.
-Recognizing the need for efficiency and simplification in this process, we have developed an auto-annotation capability in Layernext.
+Recognizing the need for efficiency and simplification in this process, we have developed an auto-annotation capability in LayerNext.

 Our auto-annotation application streamlines this meticulous process by enabling the annotation of objects and the creation of polygons(segmentation tasks) or bounding boxes(object detection tasks)for segmentation with a straightforward SDK call, guided by a descriptive text prompt.
 This not only accelerates the development cycle but also enhances consistency and reduces the likelihood of human error, resulting in more reliable model training and ultimately superior performance of the machine learning models.
 Auto-annotation is instrumental in transforming the laborious task of manual annotation into a more manageable, accurate, and cost-effective process.